-Katrina Hamlin is a columnist and production editor based in Hong Kong.
-She writes on topics including environmental policy, cleantech and green finance, and also covers the gambling industry in Macau and Asia.
+Katrina Hamlin is global production editor, based in Hong Kong.
+She is also a columnist, writing on topics including environmental policy, cleantech and green finance, as well as the gambling industry in Macau and Asia.
 Before joining Reuters in 2012, Katrina was deputy managing editor of Shanghai Business Review magazine.
 She graduated from the University of Oxford with an MA in Classics, and earned a Masters of Journalism with distinction from the University of Hong Kong.Follow @KatrinaHamlin